5 stars

 Step 1: Check if your company is eligible to expand to Canada under the Intra-Company Transferee Program

 Not all business owners can move their companies to Canada.
-There are multiple requirements that both the expanding companies and the chosen applicants must meet to benefit from the provisions of the ICT program.
+To benefit from the ICT program’s provisions, both the expanding companies and the chosen applicants must meet multiple requirements.

 Requirements for Foreign Companies: